IO 1: Profile of Competences Required for the Working World 4.0

 1. Literature review by analyzing the literature focused on the competence requirements posed by the 4th industrial revolution and the responses of the VET providers to these requirements (articles, book chapters etc.).
 One of the outcomes of the literature review is the list of competence requirements for the VET teachers and trainers.

 2. Empirical study: Qualitative research of two stages

 1st stage: Executing interviews and focus groups with the representatives of selected enterprises that face the challenges of the 4th industrial revolution.
 There have been interviewed up to 10 companies in each project country by taking interviews from two representatives (the 1st from the engineering staff and the 2nd from the human resource department - if available).
 The goal of this study was to "update" and verify the list of competence requirements for the VET students and therewith indirectly for the VET teachers and trainers.

 2nd stage: Interviewing representatives of the VET schools and trainers involved in apprenticeship.
-There can be interviewed representatives of 5-10 advanced VET schools from the selected fields/sectors per country.
-The goal of this study would be to "update" and verify the list of competence requirements for the VET teachers and trainers
+There have been interviewed representatives of 5-10 advanced VET schools from the selected fields/sectors per country.
+The goal of this study was to "update" and verify the list of competence requirements for the VET teachers and trainers